-The University of Mary Hardin-Baylor does include its own developmental coursework toward credit hours.
+The University of Mary Hardin-Baylor does not offer developmental coursework.

 Incomplete Grades

 Incomplete credit hours will be considered as attempted credit hours when meeting the pace component of SAP.
 Grades will be included in the CGPA component of SAP during the term in which they were assigned.